Call4Cloud | MMP-C | Autopilot | Device Preparation

 6. After scanning for updates, the update you specified in the expedite policy will be downloaded and installed.

-7. On the device, Windows Update will prompt the client to restart their device exactly like you configured within the deadline settings earlier.
+7. On the device, Windows Update will prompt the client to restart their device exactly like you configured it to within the deadline settings earlier.

 8. The Microsoft Update Health Tools will monitor the update progress and will report back the status with the use of telemetry (More on telemetry later)

-9. When the status is reported back you can monitor the status in Intune.
-The Windows Update settings on the device itself are changed back to settings that were previously configured in the WuFB update ring.
+9. When the status is reported back, you can monitor it in Intune.
+The Windows Update settings on the device itself are changed back to those that were previously configured in the WuFB update ring.
 Isn’t that nice?

 2. Configuring the Quality updates

-Before I am going to configure the quality updates, first we need to make sure the Windows update rings are set to the semi-annual channel.
+Before I configure the quality updates, we need to make sure the Windows update rings are set to the semi-annual channel.

 Because expedite simply doesn’t support additional channels (at this time)